Priya-deshwal/Emotion-detect/README.md

 |1024   |[Link](https://github.com/Av-hash/EmoRec/blob/master/images/FER%20acc%20graph%20with%201024%20neurons%20with%20background.jpg)   |[Link](https://github.com/Av-hash/EmoRec/blob/master/images/Confusion%20matrix%20with%201024%20neuron%20with%20background.jpg)   |

 ### Cross Validation
-We have done a ten-fold cross validation on our dataset.
+Done a ten-fold cross validation on our dataset.
 Following the research paper , it was done with same cropping method (without background) but with different neuron numbers.

 |No. of neurons   |Accuracy  |
 |---|---|